Astro Boy (1980 TV series): Uran

 Uran is Astro's naive but determined little sister.
 She was "born" on New Years Day, built by Dr. Ochanomizu as a gift to Astro.
 She has half the power of her brother (with 50,000 horsepower) but is quite powerful.
 Uran is depicted as a cute, tomboyish little girl.

 Despite this, Uran is generally a good-hearted girl and is shown to be rather attached to Astro and generally looks up to him.
 (This is shown after he saves her from becoming a slave in episode 14.)

 In contrast to the 1960s series, Uran occupied a less prominent position in the general storyline, and her appearance was revised to make her softer and rounder, possibly to appeal to female viewers.
 Many times, she was the star of a few episodes, all of which had a special ending theme with pictures of Uran in costumes.
-Uran is voiced by Masako Sugaya in the Japanese dub and by Becke Wilenski in the American version.
+Uran is voiced by Masako Sugaya in the Japanese dub and by Becky Wilenski in the American version.